threefoldtech/home/wiki/products/v3/tfgrid_3.10.md

 ### Playground

-This release introduces a new playground with more consistent user experience and there're some bits that got reworked for the sake of consistency
+This release introduces a new playground with a more consistent user experience.
+Some components have been reworked for consistency.

-- Reworked the profile manager to be a simpler version, all you need to do is providing your mnemonic, and a password to encrypt it on the device you're using, these mnemonic are never shared or sent across the network.
+- Simplified the profile manager, requiring only the provision of a mnemonic and a password for encryption on the device.
+Mnemonics are never shared or sent across the network.
-- Calculating cost of your deployments on the fly
+- Real-time calculation of deployment costs
+- Ability to generate WireGuard configurations
+- Direct link to the monitoring page of a deployment's hosting node

 ## RMB 1.0.5